 Former President Donald Trump has defeated Vice President Kamala Harris, becoming only the second president in American history to win two nonconsecutive terms.

 Concession is a vital part of any election, because when one candidate refuses to concede, it undermines the peaceful transfer of power.
-While I find it difficult to say, Trump did win the 2024 presidential election, and despite the polls, it wasn’t even close.
+While it may be difficult to say, Trump did win the 2024 presidential election, and despite the polls, it wasn’t even close.
 How did he do it?

 Prior to the election, the polls predicted it would be a close race.
 Yet, come election day, Trump carried in all seven swing states, including six of the seven states Biden won in 2020.